Territorial Source Principle of Taxation

 The list of authorised investments stipulated in the Trustee Ordinance that trustees may make in the absence of an express power of investment in the trust instrument is relatively conservative and limited, as the intention is to provide a default objective standard for less experienced trustees.
-Professional trustees may choose to opt out of the list and, generally, it is expected that professional trustees who have wide investment powers and are sophisticated in investment would adopt the modern portfolio theory which would usually require them to diversify investments.
+Professional trustees may choose to opt out of the list and, generally, it is expected that professional trustees who have wide investment powers and are sophisticated in investment would adopt the modern portfolio theory which advocates diversification of securities and asset classes.

 Trusts may hold active businesses and (through an entity) participate in the running of that business.
 Depending on the nature of the business, there may be licensing requirements in order to conduct the business or relevant activities.

 Generally, a person who does not have a domicile of origin in Hong Kong can acquire a domicile in Hong Kong if he is lawfully present in Hong Kong and he intends to make a home in Hong Kong for an indefinite period.

 There are six categories of persons who are eligible to enjoy the right of abode in Hong Kong and to apply for permanent resident status.
 They include: